Alex Wilson (British politician)

-Alexander James Wilson (born February 1984) is a British politician and businessman, serving as a Member of the London Assembly (AM) for Londonwide since 2024.
+Alexander James Wilson (born February 1984) is a British politician, serving as a Member of the London Assembly (AM) for Londonwide since 2024.
 He is a member of Reform UK.
-He was previously a member of the Conservative Party for over twenty years and was an elected Conservative Party councillor.
+He was previously a member of the Conservative Party for over twenty years and a Conservative Party councillor.

 Political career

 Conservative Party

-Wilson was initially a member of the Conservative Party, serving as a Conservative councillor on Redbridge London Borough Council from 2009 to 2014.
-Whilst serving as a councillor he was forced to resign from his cabinet position after implying he had been accused of not dedicating enough time to his portfolio.
+Wilson served as a Conservative Party on Redbridge London Borough Council from 2009 to 2014.
+He was asked to resign from his cabinet position by council leader Keith Prince and implied he had been accused of not dedicating enough time to his portfolio.

-Defection to Reform UK
+Reform UK

+Defection

-In 2020, after 21 years as a Conservative Party member, Wilson quit the party and defected to Reform UK.
-Explaining his decision, he told the Evening Standard: "Lockdown was what drove me out [of the Tories], but then since then, it's high tax, it's net zero, it's not controlling the borders - it's all these kinds of issues which make me not even want to think about going back."
+In 2020, after 21 years as a Conservative Party member, Wilson defected to Reform UK.
+He told the Evening Standard: "Lockdown was what drove me out [of the Tories], but then since then, it's high tax, it's net zero, it's not controlling the borders - it's all these kinds of issues which make me not even want to think about going back. " In November of 2025 Wilson joined a group of Reform figures in a visit to Israel where he visited a settlement at Golan Heights - a place the UK government considers part of Syria.
+Wilson disclosed that Israel's foreign ministry had spent £4861 on his visit.

+Parliamentary and local candidacies

 Wilson ran in the North East constituency at the 2021 London Assembly election, coming fifth with 4,251 votes (1.9%).

-He later contested the June 2021 Chesham and Amersham by-election, receiving 1.1% of all votes cast.
+He later contested the June 2021 Chesham and Amersham by-election, receiving 1.1% of the vote.

 At the 2022 Redbridge London Borough Council election, he came second-to-last in the Bridge ward, polling 274 votes.